 Yes, with a caveat: for a majority manager of an SARL, EURL or SEL, the share of dividends above 10% of capital, share premiums and current account is subject to self-employed social contributions (art.
 L131-6 of the Social Security Code) on top of the flat tax.
 The calculator flags this excess but does not price the self-employed contribution, which depends on your income and scheme: it is a case-by-case matter.

-Updated July 2026.
+Updated August 2026.
+The calculation includes corporate tax at the 15% then 25% scale.
 Indicative estimate for a shareholder who is a French tax resident; it does not replace a tailored study.

 We secure the allocation of the result, the minutes and the 2777 return, and we arbitrate the salary/dividend mix to maximise your net in hand.